Christine Grant (administrator): Advocacy and Historical Significance

 While working as the athletic director at Iowa, Dr. Grant continued her strong advocacy for gender equity in athletics.
 She testified before Congress several times as a leading national expert, and served as a consultant for the Health, Education and Welfare Office for Civil Rights Title IX Task Force, travelling to Washington, DC weekly.
 That task force recommended guidelines and advocated for equal representation and treatment for all genders.
 She testified in numerous Title IX legal cases and gave hundreds of presentations that showed the status of gender equity in intercollegiate athletics.
 In 1984, the Supreme Court case Grove City College v.
 Bell ruled that as long as an athletics program received no federal financial support, it did not need to comply with Title IX as the amendment was written.
 Within a year, more than 90 discrimination cases were dropped by the Office of Civil Rights.
 Congress would overrule that decision with the Civil Rights Restoration Act of 1987, despite President Ronald Reagan's veto.

 Dr. Grant was a founding member of the Association of Intercollegiate Athletics for Women (AIAW) and served in a variety of leadership roles with that organization, including as its president.
 AIAW was engaged in a bitter struggle against the NCAA, which was fighting Title IX in the courts.
-After the NCAA took over administration of women's sports, she served on a number of NCAA committees, including the NCAA Special Committee to Review the NCAA Membership Structure from 1988-90, the NCAA Special Committee on Assessing Interests of Female Student-Athletes from 1993-94 and the NCAA Committee on Committees from 1993-96.
+After the NCAA took over administration of women's sports, she served on a number of NCAA committees, including the NCAA Special Committee to Review the NCAA Membership Structure from 1988 to 1990, the NCAA Special Committee on Assessing Interests of Female Student-Athletes from 1993 to 1994 and the NCAA Committee on Committees from 1993 to 1996.

-She also has held several positions with the National Association of Collegiate Women Athletics Administrators (NACWAA), including the presidency from 1987-89.
+She also has held several positions with the National Association of Collegiate Women Athletics Administrators (NACWAA), including the presidency from 1987 to 1989.
 Grant spoke and published widely and has held numerous leadership positions as an advocate of gender equity in sports.
 She received numerous awards and honors, including the prestigious Billie Jean King Award presented by the Women's Sports Foundation, three honorary doctorates, and induction into the University of Iowa Athletics Hall of Fame and the Iowa Women's Hall of Fame.

 In 2007, Grant became the fourth recipient of the NCAA President's Gerald R. Ford Award.
 The Gerald R. Ford Award, named in recognition of former President Gerald Ford, honors individuals who have provided significant leadership as an advocate for intercollegiate athletics on a continuous basis over the course of his or her career.
 That same year she was named one of the 100 most influential sports educators in America by the Institute of International Sport.
 Iowa's field hockey field was renamed Dr. Christine H.B.
 Grant Field in 1991 and was rededicated in 2006.
 Christine Grant Elementary School, named in her honor, opened in North Liberty, Iowa, in 2019.